tkhoa2711/pomodoro.el/README.md

     M-x pomodoro-stop

-To start working immediately when your Emac starts up, put this line some where in your emacs init file:
+To start working immediately when your Emacs starts up, put this line some where in your emacs init file:

     (pomodoro-work)